Hockey Greats

 The official site

 October 17, 2000, was St. Patrick's Day.
-On that day Patrick Roy won his 448th game, to pass Terry Sawchuck and take over the record for the most wins by a goalie in NHL history.
+On that day Patrick Roy won his 448th game, to pass Terry Sawchuck and take over the record for the most wins by a goalie in NHL history (since surpassed by Martin Brodeur).
 After starting his career by leading Montreal to a cup as a rookie, Roy developed a reputation for being able to beat you with both his mental and physical abilities.
-In addition to two cups in Montreal, he picked up another with the Avalanche in their first season in Colorado.
+In addition to two cups in Montreal, he picked up another with the Avalanche in their first season in Colorado, and a fourth in 2001.
 Following the 2002-03 season, Roy announced his retirement.
-He leaves the game undisputedly rated as one of the top goalies of all time.
-He won four Stanley cups, and is the career leader in victories, games played, playoff games, playoff victories, and playoff shutouts.
+He left the game undisputedly rated as one of the top goalies of all time.
+He won four Stanley cups, and retired as the career leader in victories, games played, playoff games, playoff victories, and playoff shutouts.
+After several years as owner and coach of the Quebec Remparts in the Quebec Junior League, he returned to the Avalanche as coach in 2013-14, leading the team back to respectability and a playoff spot.

 Unofficial Patrick Roy page